 ‘Good artists copy, great artists steal’ – Pablo Picasso

 Cultural appropriation, once discussed in debates amongst academics, has moved into the mainstream media.
 Teen Vogue recently published an article on ‘How to Avoid Cultural Appropriation at Coachella’.
 Australian model Shanina Shaik had obviously not read the piece, and shared a photo of her braided hairstyle on social media, which quickly came under fire, as followers accused her of ‘appropriating black culture’.
 This crusade against cultural appropriation can also be found in the art world.
-Just last week an exhibition in Canada was cancelled because of the artist’s ‘cultural genocide’ of tribal art.
+Last year an exhibition in Canada was cancelled because of the artist’s ‘cultural genocide’ of tribal art.
+So, let’s take a look at cultural appropriation and art.

 If cultural appropriation went some way to forming modernism in the arts, is it always a bad thing?
 I suggest we start by asking: what is cultural appropriation?